MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 **Note:** Please see the [Limitations and Special Cases](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/CodeCoveragePolicy.md) section of the *Code Coverage Policy* for possible issues with multi-configuration builds and code coverage.

+### FAQ
+We have put together a list of frequently asked questions and answers in our [FAQ](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/FAQ.md) document.
+If you feel we need to add a specific question to the list, feel free to send it to our [support](#support) address.

 [Checklist board icon](https://www.vexels.com/vectors/png-svg/129767/checklist-board-icon) | Icon designed by Vexels.com